Zimbabwe Food Guide

 gluten-free

-MEDIUM AVAILABILITYSadza made from maize is naturally gluten-free and forms the base of most meals.
-Many traditional dishes based on maize, rice, and root vegetables are safe options.
-Always verify ingredients.
+MEDIUM AVAILABILITYSadza is made from maize, so it is gluten-free, and it anchors most meals.
+Other dishes built on maize, rice, and root vegetables are usually safe too, but check the ingredients to be sure.

 halal